StephenGenusa/ml-intern/README.md

 An ML intern that autonomously researches, writes, and ships good quality ML related code using the Hugging Face ecosystem — with deep access to docs, papers, datasets, and cloud compute.

+Note about this fork: This fork takes a first swing at giving user assistance on Q&A generation see agent/qa_dataset which include Q&A development strategies and personas.
+The agent loop also has guardrails to prevent the endless loop of agent tool call failures that end up just wasting money

 ## Quick Start

 ### Installation